A fairytale in Copenhagen

 This fairytale will come thrue from the 28th of June to the 4th of July 2018.

-Another setting will be the Copenhagen City Hall – here the City of Copenhagen will host a reception for World Federation of Rose Societies.
-The reception will be held on the 29th of June in conjunction with the opening ceremony.
+One of the settings will be the Copenhagen City Hall – here the City of Copenhagen will host a reception for World Federation of Rose Societies.

 The Gerlev Park (Gerlevparken)